Snickerdoodle Cookie Bars

 Instructions

-- Preheat oven to 375F.
-Line a 9x9 pan with parchment paper.
+- Preheat oven to 350F.
+Line an 8x8 pan with parchment paper.

-- In a medium bowl, sift together the flour, baking powder, cinnamon, and salt.
+- In a large bowl, mix together flour, 1 teaspoon cinnamon, baking powder, and salt.

-- Spread the batter evenly into the pan.
-Bake 23-25 minutes or until golden brown and the edges pull away.
+- Spread the batter evenly into the pan then sprinkle with the cinnamon sugar.
+Bake 30-35 minutes or until golden brown, the edges pull away, and a toothpick inserted in the center comes out clean.
 Cool completely.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.